When I Wasn't Watching

-"When I Wasn't Watching" is a song by Mandy Moore from her sixth studio album, Silver Landings (2020).
+"When I Wasn't Watching" is a song by American singer Mandy Moore from her sixth studio album, Silver Landings (2020).
 It was released on September 17, 2019, by Verve Forecast Records as the first single from the album.
 The song was written by Jason Boesel, Moore, Mike Viola and Taylor Goldsmith, with production by Viola.

 Background

 In July 2018, Mandy Moore announced she was back in the studio and working on new music; in a post on social media, she stated: "It's time.
 I miss it.
 I'm not scared anymore.
 No more excuses.
 No more allowing someone's else insecurities to dictate my relationship to music and singing.
 Boom.
 Also– this is just a little demo of something @themikeviola and I worked on yesterday... but still, it's a start."
 In June 2019, she revealed she was working with her husband, musician Taylor Goldsmith, on new music, and by August, she told Entertainment Tonight that music would be coming "soon", later clarifying the release as "imminently".
 That same month, she teased the release of new music on her social media, with the caption, "Stay tuned."

 Upon the song's release, Moore released a statement, stating: "The idea of diving back into music after so much time and personal change was really intimidating to me for a while.
 But then I finally realized: I'm the only person who can make this move.
 It all has to start with me."